 - Convinced the U.S. Department of Justice to close, without prosecution, complex criminal investigations against health care systems for alleged improper billing.

 - Led an investigation for a home health and hospice provider in response to a whistleblower retaliation complaint lodged by a hospice nurse.
 We concluded the matter by negotiating a favorable settlement.

 - Represented a regional health care system in a multiyear investigation by the U.S. Department of Health and Human Services Office for Civil Rights (OCR) involving allegations of failure to comply with HIPAA, leading to the disclosure of protected patient information.
-After significant documentary and testimonial evidence, the case was closed by OCR without a finding of liability, imposition of any sanction or requirement of remedial conduct.
+After significant documentary and testimonial evidence, the case was closed by OCR without a finding of liability, the imposition of any sanction, or a requirement of remedial conduct.

 - Achieved a successful resolution for multiple provider clients in a criminal health care fraud investigation stemming from the filing of a qui tam complaint alleging improper billing and performance of medically unnecessary testing.
 Our advocacy resulted in the U.S. Department of Justice concluding that investigation without prosecution.

-- Conducted an investigation brought forward by senior compliance official who alleged that senior executives at a publicly traded Fortune 100 health care company engaged in retaliation after the compliance official raised concerns over perceived fraudulent billing practices.
+- Conducted an investigation brought forward by a senior compliance official who alleged that senior executives at a publicly traded Fortune 100 health care company engaged in retaliation after the compliance official raised concerns over perceived fraudulent billing practices.
 We presented the findings of our investigation to the company’s audit committee.

-- Defended a corporate executive in a three-week criminal fraud trial involving charges of government contract fraud and taking kickbacks, and in related False Claims Act litigation.
+- Defended a corporate executive in a three-week criminal fraud trial involving charges of government contract fraud and taking kickbacks and in related False Claims Act litigation.